lmladenova/Course-Project-Getting-and-Cleaning-Data/README.md

 ## Overview
 The objective of this course project is to prepare a tidy data that can be used for later analysis.
 This repository contains (1) the script for tyding the "Human Activity Recognition Using Smartphones Dataset", and (2) the codebook for the tidy dataset.

-Thirty participants performed six daily activities (i.e., walking, walking upstairs, walking downstairs, sitting, standing, and laying) while wearing a smartphone (Samsung Galazy S II) on their waist.
+Thirty participants performed six daily activities (i.e., walking, walking upstairs, walking downstairs, sitting, standing, and laying) while wearing a smartphone (Samsung Galaxy S II) on their waist.
 By using the embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured, after subsequent transformation of the sensor signal several derivative variables were obtained as well.

 ## The Raw Data
 The data was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.